How Neuromodulation Supports Learning, Rehabilitation, and Recovery

 How We Use VNS to Support Neuroplasticity

-At Ormond Neuroscience, VNS is always embedded within a broader rehabilitation framework.
-It is used to support learning, not replace it.
+At Ormond Neuroscience, VNS is always embedded within a broader rehabilitation framework called Neuroharmonics.
+It is used to support learning and adaptation, not replace them.

 - conservative auricular stimulation